apache/cloudstack/plugins/storage/object/cloudian/README.md

 This plugin is mostly interoperable with the existing HyperStore Infrastructure plugin.
 However, it is recommended to use one or the other but __not both__ plugins.

 The purpose of the older HyperStore infrastructure plugin is to grant full access to the HyperStore User that is mapped to the CloudStack Account.
 As such it grants the logged in CloudStack Account Single-Sign-On (SSO) into the Cloudian Management Console (CMC) as the Root User of the HyperStore User.
-This would allow the CloudStack Account to create and delete HyperStore User resources (credentials/IAM users/federated logins/buckets/etc) outside of CloudStack control.
+This would allow the CloudStack Account to create and delete HyperStore User resources (credentials/IAM users/federated logins/buckets/etc) outside CloudStack control.

 In comparison, this plugin attempts to restrict HyperStore User level, IAM and Bucket level actions by providing CloudStack Account access via IAM credentials.

 ## Known Issues

-1. Currently there is no way to edit the Object Storage Configuration for any of the parameters configured in the "details" map.
+1. Currently, there is no way to edit the Object Storage Configuration for any of the parameters configured in the "details" map.
 It seems that other Object Storage providers have the same issue.
 2. The Bucket Browser UI feature may not work correctly on HyperStore versions older than 8.2 due to some bugs in the CORS implementation.
 However, everything else will still function correctly.
 3. Object metadata is not correctly displayed in the CloudStack Bucket Browser.
 This is due to the javascript client using a MinIO only (non-s3 compatible) extension call that collects the metadata as part of the bucket listing.
 To fix this for non-MinIO S3 Object Stores, Object Metadata should be collected using the S3 standard headObject operation.
 4. CloudStack does not yet have a deleteUser API for Object Stores so when a CloudStack Account is deleted, the mapped HyperStore User is not currently cleaned up.